IBM/example-health-analytics/data-service/README.md

 # About

 This part of Summit Health Analytics is responsible for using APIs to:
-* Act as a data pipeline between the data warehouse (either zOS System or generated Synthea data) and the MongoDB data lake
+* Act as a data pipeline between the data warehouse (either zOS Mainframe or generated Synthea data) and the MongoDB data lake
 * Retrieve data from MongoDB data lake to be used for analytical analysis

 # Datalake